-- (1) See Appendix A for a definition of value-added sales and a reconciliation of non-GAAP to GAAP financial measures. - (2) The value-added sales reflect the amounts presented in the Company's Current Report on Form 8-K furnished to the SEC on March 22, 2023.
+- (1) See Appendix A for a definition of value-added sales and a reconciliation of non-GAAP to GAAP financial measures. - (2) Performance period from December 31, 2018 through December 31, 2023.
+Peer group average based on 2023 peer group as outlined in Section II below.

-Key Financial and Strategic Highlights for 2022
+Key Financial and Strategic Highlights for 2023

-We delivered record net income and adjusted EBIT of \$86.0 million and \$142.6 million, respectively
+Delivered record net income and adjusted EBIT of \$95.7 million and \$156.1 million, respectively

-Adjusted net income excluding acquisition amortization for 2022 was \$109.5 million, or a record \$5.27 per share, diluted
+Adjusted net income excluding acquisition amortization for 2023 was \$118.0 million, or a record \$5.64 per share, diluted

-Reported strong operating cash flow of \$116.0 million for 2022 and ended the year with meaningful available liquidity to support growth initiatives and shareholder returns
+Reported strong operating cash flow of \$144.4 million for 2023 and ended the year with meaningful available liquidity to support growth initiatives and shareholder returns

-Increased quarterly dividend for a tenth consecutive year and returned \$10.2 million to shareholders in the form of dividends
+Increased quarterly dividend for an eleventh consecutive year and returned \$10.6 million to shareholders in the form of dividends

-Summary NEO Compensation Decisions and Actions in 2022
+Summary NEO Compensation Decisions and Actions in 2023

-Factors Guiding NEO Compensation Decisions Market compensation rates, including Materion's compensation peer group, for each position Company's performance against pre-established goals Experience, skills and expected future contributions and leadership Contributions and performance of each individual 2021 NEO Compensation Decisions (see below for details) Target Total Direct Compensation: The target total direct compensation for Ms. Chadwick and Messrs.
-Vijayvargiya, and Chemnitz in 2022 was managed within 20% of the market median.
-Base Pay: NEO salary increases were 6.25% for Mr. Vijayvargiya, 6.33% for Ms. Chadwick and 4.97% for Mr. Chemnitz.
+Factors Guiding NEO Compensation Decisions Market compensation rates, including Materion's compensation peer group, for each position Company's performance against pre-established goals Experience, skills, expected future contributions, and leadership Contributions and performance of each individual 2023 NEO Compensation Decisions (see below for details) Target Total Direct Compensation: The target total direct compensations for Ms. Chadwick and Messrs.
+Vijayvargiya, and Chemnitz in 2023 were managed within 20% of the market median.
+Base Pay: NEO salary increases were 8.82% for Mr. Vijayvargiya, 5.00% for Ms. Chadwick and 4.00% for Mr. Chemnitz.
 Management Incentive Plan (MIP): Payout under the MIP was based on Company adjusted EBIT, value-added sales growth, and simplified free cash flow performance versus goals.
-The Company achieved 107.0% funding for its adjusted EBIT component, 150.2% funding for its value-added sales growth component and 200.0% funding for its simplified free cash flow component, resulting in MIP awards generally at 127.4% of target for our NEOs.
-Long-term Incentives (LTI): The Committee determined 2022 equity grants after carefully considering (1) the Company's 2021 performance, (2) comparative market pay practices and (3) our performance-driven compensation philosophy.
-In 2022, shareholder value creation is achieved through performance-based grants representing approximately 75% of the overall target equity opportunities for Mr. Vijayvargiya, and 60% of the overall target equity opportunities for Ms. Chadwick and Mr. Chemnitz.
-Shareholder Advisory Vote Consideration At our 2022 annual meeting of shareholders, we received 93% approval from our shareholders, based on the total votes counted, for our annual advisory "Say-on-Pay" proposal to approve the compensation of our NEOs.
+The Company achieved 65.5% funding for its adjusted EBIT component, 88.0% funding for its value-added sales growth component and 32.7% funding for its simplified free cash flow component, resulting in MIP awards at 63.96% of target for our NEOs.
+Long-term Incentives (LTI): The Committee determined 2023 equity grants after carefully considering (1) the Company's 2022 performance, (2) comparative market pay practices and (3) our performance-driven compensation philosophy.
+In 2023, shareholder value creation is achieved through performance-based grants representing approximately 75% of the overall target equity opportunities for Mr. Vijayvargiya, and 60% of the overall target equity opportunities for Ms. Chadwick and Mr. Chemnitz (excluding a special award of RSUs made to Ms. Chadwick in 2023).
+Shareholder Advisory Vote Consideration At our 2023 annual meeting of shareholders, we received over 92% approval from our shareholders, based on the total votes counted, for our annual advisory "Say-on-Pay" proposal to approve the compensation of our NEOs.
 The Committee considered these voting results at its meetings after the vote, and while it believes the voting results demonstrate significant support for our overall executive compensation program, the Committee remains dedicated to continuously improving the existing executive compensation program and the governance environment surrounding the overall program.
 The Committee did not make any changes to its compensation policies and practices that were specifically driven by the results of the Say-on-Pay vote.